MicrosoftDocs/partner-rest/partner-rest/develop/referral-connectors.md

 5. Choose the **Key** variable and enter the secret key of the Azure AD application.
 6. Select **Tenant** variable and enter the tenant ID of Azure AD application.
 7. Choose **Save**.
+8. Select **webhook certificate validation** and enter the logic app url.
+9. Save the flow.

 ### Register flow with Partner Center